JeffCoster/merge/README.md

 - keep html separate from any code: so that it easier to understand and maintain
 - keep content separate from the html
 - keep content separate from the code
-- facilitate the rendering of dynamic web pages with minimal additional coding
 - render dynamic web pages with minimal coding
 - handle dynamic hierarchies of html sections, sourced from dynamic source object hierarchies
-- solution to function equally in NodeJS or Browser
 - run in NodeJS or Browser

 ## Technologies